 To use Event Explorer to view events as they are fired, follow these steps:

-- In any Amplitude chart, click Show Event Explorer.
+- In any Amplitude chart, click Select events using your product.

-- Click the User field.
-In the Search Users panel, enter your test user ID.
-It may take up to a minute for the new user's data stream to begin.
+- Click the Add my user field.
+In the Search for my own user panel, enter your test user ID or device ID.
 You only need to do this step once.

-- Log into your product with your test user ID and begin using it.
+- Log into or open your product with your test user ID or device ID and begin using it.
 Watch as the events roll in, in near-real time.

 Once you’ve found the events that are most relevant to your analysis, you can add them directly to any Amplitude chart.
 To do so, follow these steps:

 - In Event Explorer, click the event you want to include.
 The properties of that event will appear in the right-hand frame.

 - Select any properties you want to include in your analysis.
 (This step is optional.)

 - Click Add to chart on the top right to add this event.